Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 All parties involved in all levels of politics were part of the newspaper mechanism.
 Through newspapers, politicians attacked their enemies.
-They were not above using “rumor, innuendo, and personal denunciations” to sway the opinion of the citizens of the new country.
+They were not above using “rumor, innuendo, and personal denunciations” to sway the new country's citizens' opinion.
 If one party candidate wanted to turn the public opinion against an opponent, he used the newspapers to spread lies or to twist information to make his opponent look bad.

 At the same time, they were playing a very dirty role in politics that only added fuel to the political fires.
-The focus of many were on reputations instead of the business at hand that they were elected to perform.
+Many focused on reputations instead of the business at hand that they were elected to perform.
 The fire of the political soap opera turned into a raging blaze that ended up ruining many good men’s lives and even taking lives.
 Alexander Hamilton was just one of several who died due to rumors, obsession with reputation, and the dirty work of using newspapers to degrade and ruin others in the political arena.

 Papers relayed news as well as let drama erupt to levels unheard of.

-Newspapers realized quickly the power they wielded.
-Politicians wanted them for the connections to the masses.
-They knew who had the ear of the people who voted and gave voice to the nation as a whole and to its leaders.
+Newspapers quickly realized the power they wielded.
+Politicians wanted them for connections to the masses.
+They knew who had the ear of the people who voted and gave voice to the nation and its leaders.
 Newspapers were the key.
 It also helped in trying to discredit the opponents.
 As a political resource, they were the best.

 To the people, the newspapers were something new and amazing.
 Under British rule, newspapers were limited in what they could print.
 In America, they had more freedom.
-The people had a better chance of hearing the 'truth' without the government highly involved.
-What the people didn't realize was that where the government has moved out of interfering with the press, the politicians found an opening and easily moved in.
+The people had a better chance of hearing the 'truth' without the government being highly involved.
+The people didn't realize that the politicians found an opening and easily moved in where the government had moved out of interfering with the press.

-It is thanks to the early newspapers that the public knew anything going on in the political arena.
-It is also thanks to the newspapers that more accomplishments were not achieved and priorities were skewed.
-They were wonderful tools that build up and ruined at the same time.
+Thanks to the early newspapers, the public knew everything going on in the political arena.
+It is also thanks to the newspapers that more accomplishments were not achieved, and priorities were skewed.
+They were wonderful tools that built up and ruined at the same time.

 Humphrey, Carol Sue.
 Revolutionary Era : Primary Documents on Events from 1776 to 1800.
 Greenwood Publishing Group, 2003. eBook Collection (EBSCOhost), EBSCOhost (accessed February 2, 2012).